wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 	program = gpg2
    </pre>

-1. If you are not using zsh, edit you ~/.bash_profile to avoid these error messages:
+1. If you are not using Zsh, edit you ~/.bash_profile to avoid these error messages:

    <pre>
 error: gpg failed to sign the data
 fatal: failed to write commit object
    </pre>

+   If using Zsh, edit your ~/.bashrc file.

    Paste in: